LivePersonInc/knowledge-center-archive/pages/documents/Troubleshooting/Messaging/troubleshooting-messaging-consumer experience.md

 **Best Practice:** Once an agent resolves a specific topic for the customer, they should make sure the conversation is closed.

-## Consumer’s web messaging window is stuck
+## Consumer’s Web Messaging window is stuck

 #### Cause:

 The brand was sending the customerId SDE with a value from an unauthenticated page and therefor experienced the following issues:

-1. A visitor has a web messaging window open on an authenticated web page.
+1. A visitor has a Web Messaging window open on an authenticated web page.
 2. In the middle of the conversation (without closing the messaging window), the visitor logs out and is taken to the logout page (an unauthenticated page).
 3. The engagement window opens on the logout page but a spinning circle displays in the window indefinitely.